jimgodden/Azure_Networking_Labs/Deployment_Training/Azure_DNS/readme.md

 ## Training Objectives

-1. Configure OnPrem-WinDns as a custom Windows DNS Server
+1. Configure OnPrem-dnsVM as a custom Windows DNS Server
-2. Create a Forwarder in the OnPrem-WinDns custom DNS Server for 168.63.129.16
+2. Create a Forwarder in the OnPrem-dnsVM custom DNS Server for 168.63.129.16
-3. Create a Forward Lookup Zone in the OnPrem-WinDns custom DNS Server for "contoso.com"
+3. Create a Forward Lookup Zone in the OnPrem-dnsVM custom DNS Server for "contoso.com"
     1. Add an A Record for contoso.com with the value "10.100.0.6"
 4. Create a Private DNS Zone named privatelink.blob.core.windows.net for the Storage Account's Blob Private Endpoint
     1. Link the Private DNS Zone to the Hub_VNET